syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 The following code example shows how to remove the contents of a specified bookmark from Word document.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Loads an existing Word document into DocIO instance FileStream fileStreamPath = new FileStream("Bookmarks.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
+WordDocument document = new WordDocument(fileStreamPath, FormatType.Docx);
+//Creates the bookmark navigator instance to access the bookmark BookmarksNavigator bookmarkNavigator = new BookmarksNavigator(document);
+//Moves the virtual cursor to the location before the end of the bookmark "Northwind " bookmarkNavigator.MoveToBookmark("Northwind");
+//Deletes bookmark content without deleting the format in the target document. bookmarkNavigator.DeleteBookmarkContent(false);
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Loads an existing Word document into DocIO instance